chigkim/Ollama-MMLU-Pro/README.md

 ## Notes

 * If an answer cannot be extracted from the model's response, the script will randomly assign an answer.
+It's the same way as the original script.
 * The total score represents the number of correct answers out of the total number of attempts.
 This is the score from the original script.
 * "Random Guess Attempts" indicates the total number of random guesses out of the total attempts.
 * "Correct Random Guesses" shows the number of random guesses that were correct out of all the random guesses.